Giant Bubble Experiment

 Making a Bubble Wall

-- You can also try this trick with a small hula hoop.
-You will have a bubble ring that you can put your hand through or blow out smaller bubbles.
+Grab a small hoop.
+You will have a bubble that you can put your hand through or even blow out smaller bubbles.

 Place a large hoop in the bottom of the pool.
 Ask a brave volunteer to “lose the shoes” and to step into the center of the hoop in the soap solution.

 Slowly, and with a steady hand, lift the hoop straight up.
 Lift the hoop to the top of your volunteer’s head.
 Before anyone can blink, your volunteer is “trapped” inside a human-sized bubble wall!

 Bubbles form because of surface tension of water that comes from atoms attracting each other.
 Hydrogen atoms (a negative charge) in one water molecule are attracted to oxygen atoms (a positive charge) in another water molecule.
 They like each other so much that they cling together and don’t want to separate.
 This causes “surface tension” which allows some insects to “walk” on water and paper clips to float on it.
 It’s just the water molecules clinging to each other electrically and providing a “surface” on the water.